balena-io/docs/pages/reference/diagnostics.md

 More information on networking requirements can be found [here](https://www.balena.io/docs/reference/OS/network/2.x/#network-requirements).

 ##### test_upstream_dns
-This test confirms that certain FQDNs are resolvable by each configured upstream DNS server.
+This test confirms that certain FQDNs are resolvable by each of the configured upstream DNS addresses.
+Only the failed upstream DNS addresses will be shown in the test results.

 ##### test_wifi
 This test confirms that if a device is using wifi, the signal level is above a threshold.

 ##### test_ping
 This test confirms that packets are not dropped during a ICMP ping.

+##### test_ipv4_stack
+This test confirms that the device can reach a public IPv4 endpoint when an IPv4 route is detected.

+##### test_ipv6_stack
+This test confirms that the device can reach a public IPv6 endpoint when an IPv6 route is detected.
+If necessary you can [disable IPv6 entirely](https://www.balena.io/docs/reference/OS/network/2.x/#disable-ipv6) on a device if it is experiencing issues.

 ##### test_balena_api
 This test confirms that the device can communicate with the balenaCloud API.
 Commonly, firewalls or MiTM devices can